 Only when all was over, and she saw her father and felt his joy, did this wild spell vanish before the sweeter one of the household and filial love.
-Yet again, as she turned from the stage, she looked back involuntarily, and the stranger's calm and half-melancholy smile sank into her heart,-to live there, to be recalled with confused memories, half of pleasure, and half of pain.
+Yet again, as she turned from the stage, she looked back involuntarily, and the stranger's calm and half-melancholy smile sunk into her heart - to live there - to be recalled with confused memories, half of pleasure and half of pain.

-Pass over the congratulations of the good Cardinal-Virtuoso, astonished at finding himself and all Naples had been hitherto in the wrong on a subject of taste,---still more astonished at finding himself and all Naples combining to confess it; pass over the whispered ecstasies of admiration which buzzed in the singer's ear, as once more, in her modest veil and quiet dress, she escaped from the crowd of gallants that choked up every avenue behind the scenes; pass over the sweet embrace of father and child, returning through the starlit streets and along the deserted Chiaja in the Cardinal's carriage; never pause now to note the tears and ejaculations of the good, simple-hearted mother,-see them returned; see the well-known room, venimus ad larem nostrum (We come to our own house.); see old Gionetta bustling at the supper; and hear Pisani, as he rouses the barbiton from its case, communicating all that has happened to the intelligent Familiar; hark to the mother's merry, low, English laugh.
-Why, Viola, strange child, sittest thou apart, thy face leaning on thy fair hands, thine eyes fixed on space?
-Up, rouse thee!
-Every dimple on the cheek of home must smile to-night. ("Ridete quidquid est domi cachinnorum."
-Catull. "ad Sirm.
-Penin.")
+Pass over the congratulations of the good Cardinal Virtuoso, astonished at finding himself and all Naples had been hitherto in the wrong on a subject of taste, still more astonished at finding himself and all Naples combining to confess it; pass over the whispered ecstacies of admiration which buzzed in the singer's ear, as once more, in her modest veil and quiet dress, she escaped from the crowd of gallants that choked up every avenue behind the scenes; pass over the sweet embrace of father and child, returning through the star-lit streets and along the deserted Chiaja in the Cardinal's carriage; never pause now to note the tears and ejaculations of the good, simple-hearted mother . . . see them returned - see the well-known room, venimus ad larem nostrum \- see old Gionetta bustling at the supper; and hear Pisani, as he rouses the barbiton from its case, communicating all that has happened to the intelligent Familiar; hark to the mother's merry, low, English laugh,-Why, Viola, strange child, sittest thou apart, thy face leaning on thy fair hands, thine eyes fixed on space?
+Up, rouse thee !
+Every dimple on the cheek of home must smile to-night.

-And a happy reunion it was round that humble table: a feast Lucullus might have envied in his Hall of Apollo, in the dried grapes, and the dainty sardines, and the luxurious polenta, and the old lacrima a present from the good Cardinal.
-The barbiton, placed on a chair-a tall, high-backed chair-beside the musician, seemed to take a part in the festive meal.
+And a happy reunion it was round that humble table; a feast Lucullus might have envied in his Hall of Apollo, in the dried grapes, and the dainty sardines, and the luxurious polenta, and the old lácrina, a present from the good Cardinal.
+The barbiton, placed on a chair-a tall, high-backed chair - beside the musician, seemed to take a part in the festive meal.
 Its honest varnished face glowed in the light of the lamp; and there was an impish, sly demureness in its very silence, as its master, between every mouthful, turned to talk to it of something he had forgotten to relate before.
-The good wife looked on affectionately, and could not eat for joy; but suddenly she rose, and placed on the artist's temples a laurel wreath, which she had woven beforehand in fond anticipation; and Viola, on the other side her brother, the barbiton, rearranged the chaplet, and, smoothing back her father's hair, whispered, "Caro Padre, you will not let HIM scold me again!"
+The good wife looked on affectionately, and could not eat for joy; but suddenly